Getting Started with the Agent

 Overview

-The Agent is able to collect 75 to 100 system level metrics every 15 to 20 seconds.
-With additional configuration, the Agent can send live data, logs, and traces from running processes to the Datadog Platform.
-The Datadog Agent is open source and its source code is available on GitHub at DataDog/datadog-agent.
+The Agent can collect 75-100 system-level metrics every 15-20 seconds.
+With additional configuration, it can send live data, logs, and traces from running processes to Datadog.
+The Datadog Agent is open source, and its source code is available on GitHub at DataDog/datadog-agent.

 Agent metrics